kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### ArgoCD

-Multiple options exist for both solutions.
-For ArgoCD, you can apply some [static manifests](https://argo-cd.readthedocs.io/en/stable/getting_started/) and install the `argocd` CLI.
+For ArgoCD, you can apply
+some [static manifests](https://argo-cd.readthedocs.io/en/stable/getting_started/) and install the `argocd` CLI.
 After that, you can either use the UI or the CLI to add [Applications](https://argo-cd.readthedocs.io/en/stable/user-guide/application-specification/) or even additional clusters.

 It's common to have one ArgoCD instance manage multiple clusters.

 The [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) pattern allows you to hand over most operations to Git, reducing the amount configuration required in the UI or via the CLI.